Damn, dis-moi

 "Damn, dis-moi" (English "Damn, Tell Me"), also released under the title "Girlfriend", is a song by French singer Christine and the Queens featuring American funk musician Dâm-Funk.
 "Damn, dis-moi" is the French version and "Girlfriend" is the English version.
 Both versions were released on 17 May 2018.

 The song peaked inside the top 10 of the French singles chart and was named as the best song of 2018 by Time.

+The characteristic harmonic basis of the song is a loop from the GarageBand software, which is provided free of charge by Apple.
+The use of the sample was documented acoustically by Dr. Pop in the podcast ‘Auf Knopfdruck zum Welthit’.

 Background

 Letissier announced a new tour planned for autumn 2018 and a new album, Chris.

 Commercial performance

 "Damn, dis-moi"

 "Damn, dis-moi" started at number 69 on the French Singles Chart (Downloads + Streaming) with 3,701 units, but entered at number 7 on the Sales Singles Chart (physical sales and downloads).

 The single did not enter the Swiss national charts, but peaked at number 15 in Romandy.

 "Girlfriend"

 "Girlfriend" did not enter the French Singles Chart, but peaked at number 27 on the Sales Singles Chart and at number 26 on the Downloads Singles Chart.

 The single entered at number 95 on the UK Singles Chart.
 It entered at number 76 on the Scottish Singles Chart.